postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ## Creating WebSocket requests

-You can create a WebSocket request from the Postman launch screen.
+You can create a WebSocket request from the left sidebar in Postman.

 1. Click  __New__ &gt; __WebSocket Request__ to open a new tab.
   [![New Screen](https://assets.postman.com/postman-docs/new-request-websocket.jpg)](https://assets.postman.com/postman-docs/new-request-websocket.jpg)
-1. Once your new tab is open, enter the WebSocket server URL.
+1. Enter the WebSocket server URL.
 A WebSocket URL begins with `ws://` or `wss://`.<br/>
 [![WebSocket server URL](https://assets.postman.com/postman-docs/websocket-server-url.jpg)](https://assets.postman.com/postman-docs/websocket-server-url.jpg)
 1. Click **Connect**.
-1. Click **Disconnect** to disconnect your WebSocket request's connection.
+1. To disconnect your WebSocket request's connection, click **Disconnect**.

 <!-- TODO: an explanation that this starts as a regular HTTP connection, but indicates that it wants to change protocols via the Upgrade header.
 The protocol switch from HTTP to WebSocket is referred to as WebSocket handshake. -->